-In shallow water, shells, sand, pebbles or other objects could be drawn up by the jet pump and be thrown rearward.
+In shallow water, shells, sand, pebbles or other objects could be drawn up by the jet pump and thrown rearward.

-As necessary, the cooling system should be flushed before restarting.
-To remove sand or shell accumulation which may clog the water passages.
+As necessary, the cooling system of the engine should be flushed before restarting, in order to remove sand or shell accumulation which may clog the water passages.
 Refer to POST-OPERATION CARE and look for COOLING SYSTEM FLUSHING.